-Due to the coronavirus, a greater number of millennial brides are planning pandemic weddings: elopements; micro-weddings; and minimonies.
+Due to the coronavirus, a greater number of millennial brides are planning elopements; micro-weddings; and minimonies.
 After all, love isn’t cancelled so why should the wedding?

 Although a small event may not represent the wedding of your dreams, it’s still a very special occasion and we know you’ll want to look and feel your best when you say “I do” to the love of your life.

 So, how do you go about choosing a veil when you can't try it on with your dress?
-Here's one COVID bride's experience of how we helped her complete her look with the perfect veil.
+Here's one bride's experience of how we helped her complete her look with the perfect veil for her pandemic wedding.

-Janessa wasn’t about to let the pandemic get in the way of her plans to get married to her beloved now husband.
+Janessa wasn’t about to let COVID get in the way of her plans to get married to her beloved now husband.

 In April 2020, she had already ordered a beautiful Maggie Sottero fit and flare sweetheart neckline gown in antique ivory and needed to find a wedding veil.
 At this time, most wedding salons and other stores were closed to in-person shopping.